LakshaySood/lakshaysood.github.io/_pages/about.md

 I graduated from Johns Hopkins University in December 2022 with degrees in biophysics and mathematics, where I worked with James Berger on problems in single-molecule FRET data analysis.
 In my free time, I enjoy cooking Indian food, long-distance running and the New York Times Daily Crossword.

 **I am applying to PhD programs in bioengineering and quantitative biology in Fall 2025.** I want to use the power of single-cell genomics to develop new treatments for autoimmune and neuropsychiatric diseases.
-Please see more in the Research tab above.
+Please contact me with any questions!

 A data-driven personal website
 ======